Between Markov and restriction. Two more monads on categories for relations

-We now introduce the two categories we focus our attention on.
-First, we recall the notions of mass and domain of an arrow, the latter generalising the notion of domain of a function.
+We introduce the two kinds of categories we focus our attention on.
+First, we recall the notions of mass and domain of an arrow, the latter generalising the domain of a function.

 \begin{definition} Let $\mC$ be a gs-monoidal category and $\freccia{X}{f}{Y}$ an arrow in $\mC$.
 We define the \emph{mass} and the \emph{domain} of $f$ as the arrows below \ctikzfig{domain} \end{definition}